-Because you foolishly think you’re in the product business.
+You foolishly think you’re in the product business!

-You still think that blathering off all the features makes a whit of difference to most people.
-That your employees knowing the in’s and out’s of manufacturing something translates to sales.
+You still think that blathering off all the features makes any difference to most people.
+That your employees knowing the ins and outs of manufacturing something translates to sales.

 Your employees have to be able to make the complex simple so the shopper says, I have to have it.